SiriusAhu/XJTLU-TC_Latex_Coursework_Template/README.md

 ## Why I create this template?
 Inspired by [the excellent work](https://github.com/feimax/latex_template_for_xjtlu_eee_light) of *Dr.Cheng* and the EEE students of *XJTLU*, I'd like to make a template for **not so official** use.
-Their template was once used for the doctoral thesis of *Dr.Cheng*, which is somehow too formal for coursework.:cry:
+Their template was once used for the doctoral thesis of *Dr.Cheng*, which is somehow too formal for coursework. :cry:
 > Note: This template is not adopted by their project. :hushed:

 ## What's in this template?